eurostat/PowerBI-connector/README.md

 </tr>
 </table>

-Connector creates tables for all dimensions.
-Two additional tables are created : _Relations and Information._ The table _Relations_ store relations between all dimensions(tables).
+The Connector creates tables for all dimensions.
+Two additional tables are created : _Relations_ and _Information._ The table _Relations_ store relations between all dimensions(tables).
 The table _Information_ shows information about query.

 <table>
 <header>